 Myth: Driverless cars will look like present cars

-Reality: As long as autonomous cars hover around Level 2 or 3 of automation (as defined by SAE J3016), their design will be similar to present day cars.
+Reality: This is one of the common driverless car myths.
+As long as autonomous cars hover around Level 2 or 3 of automation (as defined by SAE J3016), their design will be similar to present-day cars.
 But as they move to higher levels of automation in the future and no longer need human intervention, they will change radically.

 At present, their design focuses on keeping the driver safe and in control.
 When fully autonomous cars hit the road, the design will shift to focus on comfort and luxury.
 To optimize space, parts such as steering wheels and pedals may be removed entirely.